Irlen / Colored Lenses

 Eye Focusing – the ability to quickly and accurately maintain clear vision when looking from the board to the desk and back.
 Eye focusing allows you to easily maintain clear vision over the time like when reading a book or writing a report.

 Eye-Hand Coordination – the ability to use visual information to monitor and direct the hands when drawing a picture or trying to hit a ball.

-Visual Perception – the ability to organize visual images and ideas and to understand what is seen by the eyes.
+Visual Perception – the ability to organize visual images and ideas and to understand what is s

 Please feel free to contact us at (402) 502-0043 with any questions.